salsalabs/extractenator/README.md

 ```

 ### Configuration file details
-the `spec.json` file contains a list of fields that guide Extractenator 9000.
+The `spec.json` file contains a list of fields that guide Extractenator 9000.
 This section descripbes each field in detail.

 ### A note on `spec.json`'s file format